yugr/rust-slides/features/cons/panics/analysis.md

       + TODO: how many functions are such ?
     * panic messages are needed only for functions with checks (but those are majority)
+    * panic messages can be made cheaper by using `-Z location-detail=none` (which will remove filename strings from binary)
     * [here](https://www.youtube.com/watch?v=BGmzMuSDt-Y) Khalil Estell (@kammce)
       argues that exceptions can actually save code space by avoiding code for error handling (but measurements only for microbenchmarks)